longlivewama/bstacle-Avoiding-Robot-Using-Arduino-and-Computer-Vision-Object-Detection-App/README.md

 ## Objectives

 1. Build an autonomous robot capable of avoiding obstacles.
-2. Demonstrate the integration of sensors, actuators, and microcontrollers using Arduino.
+2. Demonstrate integration of sensors, actuators, and microcontrollers using Arduino.
 3. Provide hands-on experience in motor control, sensor interfacing, and AI-powered computer vision.

 ---